Editor's Note: This story has been updated with new research. The original post was published on August 1, 2016.

 Many national parks were chosen for, and even named after, the country’s iconic natural sights, like sequoia trees, everglades and glaciers.
 Now, as the climate warms, many of these icons are beginning to disappear.

-This dilemma is front-and-center at Joshua Tree National Park in the Southern California desert.
-Its namesake quirky trees are unmissable on the horizon, with twisted branches, shaggy bark and needle-like leaves.
+At Joshua Tree National Park in the Southern California desert, its namesake quirky trees are unmissable on the horizon, with twisted branches, shaggy bark and needle-like leaves.

-“It’s something you don’t even imagine could live on Earth and here it is,” observes Cameron Barrows, an ecologist with UC Riverside.
+“It’s something you don’t even imagine could live on Earth and here it is,” observes Cameron Barrows, an ecologist with UC Riverside and co-author of the new study.
 “It’s like a Dr. Seuss book.”

 Were we all in a Dr. Seuss book, Barrows would be the Lorax, the character who speaks for the trees.
 He's been trying to predict what will happen to Joshua trees in a warming climate.